doorgan/blog/src/posts/2021/03/making-sense-of-elixir-(improper)-lists.md

 We've already seen what makes a list(cons cells and the terminal element), and have discussed a little bit about the properties of two of their most common operations: append and prepend.

-We said that appending to a linked list has linear time complexity.
-This means that the larger the list, the more it takes to append an element to it, or to join two lists together.
-If we need to append a large ammount of items, one by one, to a list, we would be in trouble.
+We said that appending to a linked list has linear time complexity: the longer the list, the more time it takes to append an element to it, or to join two lists together.
+If we need to build a list by appending elements, we would be in trouble.

 Let's say we're building a large list by appending elements to it to write to a file or any other kind of IO operation.
 For the sake of demonstration we'll just use a sequence of strings, essentially rebuilding the list we were given as input, but in real life this would be some non trivial data, like the results of compiling a phoenix template.